 Emily Lee worked as a corporate tax manager.
 She is an Ontario Chartered Professional Accountant (CPA).
-Her interest in Hong Fook started five years ago by following Vivian Thom to a fundraising meeting.
+Her interest in Hong Fook started in early 2010s by following Vivian Thom to a fundraising meeting.
 She finds that even though Hong Fook is not a mainstream charity yet, it is a very worthy organization that helps marginalized or not so outspoken groups when it comes to mental health.
 Her satisfaction comes when she sees and hears community members coming to Hong Fook to reduce and confront their problems, with the aim of living a mentally healthier life.
 Community building is her passion and hopes that others will join as well.
 Her interests include gardening, swimming, biking, summer camping, and turning fruits into jam and preserves.